11 Years of Impact: From Prevention Evidence to Systems Change

 Submit a concept paper

-You are invited to submit a concept paper for oral presentation at the LifeCourse Health Prevention Summit.
-This track focuses on translating scientific insights into actionable policy recommendations across key areas of prevention and public health.If your work bridges research and policy, or you have a forward-looking idea to advance health prevention through evidence-informed policies, we encourage you to contribute to the dialogue.
+You are invited to submit a concept paper for oral presentation at the 11th LifeCourse Prevention Summit.
+This track focuses on translating scientific insights into actionable policy recommendations across the lifecourse — spanning health system design, equity in prevention, and integrated immunisation strategy.

 Go to Paper Submission